Ballchinian/LoLMatchMaker/README.md

 - Auto-assigned Discord rank roles
 - Multi-server support, fully isolated per server
 - Players can propose their own matches
-- Admin / moderation tools
+- Admin and moderation tools

 Endpoint docs live in [ENDPOINTS.md](./ENDPOINTS.md).

-## How ratings work
+## How it works

-Each player has two numbers.
-The MMR is the system's guess at your skill, and the RD (rating deviation) is how confident it is in that guess.
+Each player carries two numbers.
+The MMR is the system's guess at your skill, and the RD (rating deviation) is how sure it is about that guess.
 Lower RD means more certain.
 The easiest way to read RD is as a ± on your MMR: a new player might be 1500 ± 250, while a regular sits closer to 1500 ± 75.

 ### Seeding a new player

-When you link a Riot account we pull your ranked data for a starting MMR, then adjust it by your current-season win rate.
-That adjustment caps at around ±400 (roughly a full tier), but you only get the full swing with a decent sample behind it.
+When you link a Riot account we pull your ranked data for a starting MMR, then nudge it by your current-season win rate.
+That nudge caps at around ±400 (roughly a full tier), but you only get the full swing with a decent sample behind it.
 Around 70% over 30 games earns the +400; five games barely register.
-Manual players just start from whatever rating an admin gives them.
+Manual players just start from whatever rating an admin hands them.

 ### Starting confidence